ProChain/adWatcher/README.md

 # adWatcher
 lnd microservice

-you can test this on your machine by installing lnd via the instructions here: https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md
+you can test this on your machine by installing LND via the instructions here: https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md

+After you have LND:

 `git clone https://github.com/callmekurisu/adWatcher.git`<br>
 `cd adWatcher`<br>